Dedalus36/grimwild-roll20-character-sheet/README.md

 - **Attribute Rolling**: Click attribute names (Brawn, Agility, Wits, Presence) to roll dice for action/defense rolls
 - **Thorn System**: Auto handling of difficulty and mark/harm thorns
-- **Pool Rolling**: Build and roll custom dice pools while the sheet automatically determines drops
+- **Pool Rolling**: Build and roll custom dice pools and power pools while the sheet automatically determines drops
 - **Other Rolls**: Dice can be added manually for Story, Montage, or Assist rolls
 - **Mark Tracking**: Clickable fields with each attribute for mark tracking, which auto remove when used
 - **Condition Management**: Bloodied and Rattled condition tracking
 - **Custom Roll Templates**: Styled roll outputs
-- **Grimwild Roll20 API**: Accompanying optional API allows for autocalculations and enhanced results
+- **Grimwild Companion API**: Accompanying optional API allows for autocalculations and enhanced results

 </div>